nodejs/node/doc/api/modules.md

 In all three above cases, an `import('./some-library')` call would result in a [`ERR_UNSUPPORTED_DIR_IMPORT`][] error.
-Using package [subpath exports][] or [subpath imports][] can provide the same containment organisation benefits as folders as modules, and work for both `require` and `import`.
+Using package [subpath exports][] or [subpath imports][] can provide the same containment organization benefits as folders as modules, and work for both `require` and `import`.

 ## Loading from `node_modules` folders